 A second, significant application is in bi-metallic reforming catalysts: Platinum-Rhenium catalysts are used in the production of lead-free, high-octane gasoline.
 Such catalysts resist poisoning (deactivation) and can be used for the hydrogenation of fine chemicals.
-Nearly 15 million tonnes of Rhenium is used for such catalysts each year, of which 80% of the material remains in a closed recycle loop.
+Nearly 15 million tonnes of Rhenium is used for such catalysts each year, of which 80 percent of the material remains in a closed recycle loop.
 This means that the consumption of virgin metal is relatively small.

-Since Rhenium has good wear resistance and can withstand arc corrosion, it is used as an electrical contact material and in instrument-bearing points.
-Thermocouples made of Rhenium compounds are used for measuring temperatures up to 2200C, and Rhenium-Tungsten alloy wire is used in photographic flash lamps as a bulb filament.
+Since it has good wear resistance and can withstand arc corrosion, it is used as an electrical contact material and in instrument-bearing points.
+Thermocouples made of Rhenium compounds are used for measuring temperatures up to 2200˚C, and Rhenium-Tungsten alloy wire is used in photographic flash lamps as a bulb filament.

-Elemental of the metal include Foil, Lump, Rod, Wire, Sputtering Target and Powder, all of which are crucial for alloying and evaporation source material purposes.
-Thin Rhenium sheets and plates are used as electrode materials in high temperature and harsh conditions, in the production of electronic components and ultra high temperature heater tubes with metal evaporation in the electronics and semiconductor industries.
-Compared with other materials, Rhenium-based heating offers better electrical performance and longer life expectancy, making the material resistant to a harsh working atmosphere and favoured by users.
-True to metal foils, Rhenium foil is used for chemical vapor phase deposition coating and film(CVD) and physical vapor deposition (PVD) processes.
+Forms of the metal include foil, lump, rod, wire and powder, all of which are crucial for alloying and evaporation source material purposes.
+Thin Rhenium sheets and plates are used as electrode materials in high-temperature and harsh conditions, in the production of electronic components and ultra-high temperature heater tubes with metal evaporation in the electronics and semiconductor industries.
+Compared with other materials, Rhenium-based heating offers better electrical performance and longer life expectancy, making the material resistant to a harsh working atmosphere and favored by users.
+True to metal foils, Rhenium foil is used for chemical vapour phase deposition (CVD) coating and film and physical vapour deposition (PVD) processes.